4mbroise/ACL2021-EKIPAFOND/README.md

 - To import in Eclipse: File -> Import -> Gradle -> Existing Gradle Project
 - To import to Intellij IDEA: File -> Open -> build.gradle

+## Gradle
+- How to run : Gradle run

 ## Tâches
 - ?
 - ?